 Registan Square

-There are places in the world that have been described so many times that you arrive half-expecting disappointment.
+There are places described so often that you arrive expecting disappointment.
 The Registan is not one of them.
-Three madrasahs arranged around a square courtyard, all covered in blue, turquoise, and gold geometric tilework at a scale that makes the scale of Islamic architecture actual and not merely stated.
-This was the public square of Timur’s Samarkand in the 15th century, later expanded under the Shaybanids.
-It competes with anything the Ottomans or Safavids built.
+Three madrasahs arranged around a square courtyard, covered in blue, turquoise, and gold geometric tilework at a scale that makes the concept of Islamic architecture concrete and undeniable.
+This was the public square of Timur’s Samarkand in the 15th century – the place where announcements were made, executions carried out, and foreign ambassadors received to demonstrate the empire’s wealth.
+It competes with anything the Ottomans or Safavids ever built, and most people have never seen it.

 The Three Madrasahs

-Entry to the complex is around 100,000 UZS (approximately $8-9 USD).
-The interiors of the madrasahs are largely converted to craft shops, which is mildly unfortunate, but the external facades and the experience of standing in the square are unaffected.
+Entry to the complex is around 100,000 UZS (approximately $8).
+The interiors of the madrasahs are largely converted to craft shops selling silk, ceramics, and miniature paintings.
+This is mildly unfortunate but does not affect the external facades or the experience of the square itself.

 Gur Emir Mausoleum

-High-speed rail from Tashkent to Samarkand takes 2 hours and costs around $15 USD for a standard ticket.
-The train station is 5 km from the Registan; taxis cost around 15,000-20,000 UZS.
+High-speed rail from Tashkent to Samarkand takes about 2 hours and costs roughly $15 for a standard ticket.
+The station is 5 kilometres from the Registan; a taxi costs 15,000 to 20,000 UZS.